Supergoop is a luxury skincare brand focusing on sun care and protection products, but is Supergoop cruelty-free or vegan?

-Supergoop! is cruelty-free; none of their products or ingredients are tested on animals, anywhere in the world.
+Supergoop is cruelty-free; none of Supergoop’s products or ingredients are tested on animals, anywhere in the world.
+In addition, Supergoop is certified cruelty-free by Leaping Bunny.

 - Acai Lip Balm (contains beeswax and honey) – not vegan